alexkehayias/rust-graphplan/README.md

 ## Running the wasm demo

 This crate ships with a demo of running graphplan in the browser via wasm.
-To run it you will need to install the `cargo-web` plugin.
+To run it you will need to install the `cargo-web` plugin then run the following.

 ```
-cargo web --features="demo"
+cargo web --features wasm
 open localhost:8000
 ```

-Then in the js console, the method `graphplan.run` will take a toml formatted string (see `resources/example.toml`) and return a plan if there is one.
+Open the js console and you can use the method `graphplan.run` to take a toml formatted string (see `resources/example.toml`) and return a plan if there is one.

 ## License